‘Make Humanism Great Again’

 Who would ever have thought that happiness was so fragile, the miracle of love so transitory?

 From a distance, he continues to follow her.
-She steps without ever looking behind again, even though in all the reflections of all the glass at the intersection, in the shop windows, or in the side mirrors of motorbike taxi drivers waiting for passengers, she can see how he has been following her since the market.
+She steps without ever looking behind again, even though in all the reflections of all the glass at the intersection, in the shop windows, and in the side mirrors of motorbike taxi drivers waiting for passengers, she can see how he has been following her since the market.

 She and her husband look at each other.
 The little one is asleep.
 The babysitter has left.